Icenium/icenium-cli/docs/man_pages/project/configuration/prop-print.md

 If not set, prints the current configuration.

 <% if(isConsole && isMobileWebsite) { %>
-WARNING: This command and its related commands are not applicable to mobile website projects.
+WARNING: This command and its extended commands are not applicable to mobile website projects.
 To view the complete help for this command, run `$ appbuilder help prop print`
 <% } %>
 <% if((isConsole && (isNativeScript || isCordova)) || isHtml) { %>
 ### Options